-Over the past five years, all residents finishing the program have been deemed board qualified at the time of completion of their three years of training.
-Information about the board exam pass rates for all internal medicine programs is available online at the ABIM website: www.abim.org.
+For the most recent three-year period – 2019, 2020 and 2021 – the Program has a 94 percent board pass rate on the ABIM certifying exam.
+Information about the board exam pass rates for all internal medicine programs is available at www.abim.org.
 This site also supplies important information about the interpretation of board exam pass rates.

 The program provides several activities to facilitate preparation for the exam including:

 - Interactive board review sessions held throughout the academic year, based on material from the American College of Physicians Medical Knowledge Self-Assessment Program (MKSAP)

 - Monthly subspecialty quizzes

 - Facilitating attendance of all residents in the PG3 year at a nationally conducted board review session of their choosing by providing duty coverage and financial support

 - Annual two-hour bedside clinical exam skills exercise (CEX)

 - Ongoing Mini-CEX's at patient's bedside

 - Regularly scheduled meetings with the faculty advisor to discuss educational goal setting and career planning